Partners: Alright you associates, ready to get happy about bonuses?

 And then you have Quinn associates, playing Alvin, the diva.
 Their bonuses came out just before Christmas, and they seem really angry about this situation.
 Even though most of them are making more than Cravath.

 I guess they were expecting a hula-hoop….

 Quinn Emanuel bonuses have traditionally rewarded hard work with extra pay.
-Cravath serves as a baseline, and if you work hard and well, you can expect to get a lot more money that you would have at CSM.
+Cravath serves as a baseline, and if you work hard and well, you can expect to get a lot more money that you would have gotten at CSM.

-This year, Quinn associates were angry about their bonuses even before they knew what they were.
 Last Thursday night, John Quinn sent out a short note to associates letting them know that bonuses were coming: